NPS Calculator

 Average NPS by Industry

-A score that is excellent in one industry may be average in another, so benchmarks are important.
+A score that's excellent in one industry may be average in another, so benchmarks are most useful when paired with your own historical performance.

 NPS Survey Best Practices